Adldap2/Adldap2/docs/models/model.md

 ## Checking Existence

-If you need to check the existence of a model, use the property `exists`:
+If you need to check the existence of a model, use the property `exists`.

 How does it know if the model exists in AD?
 Well, when models are constructed from search results, the `exists` property on the model is set to `true`.